University of Maine (Physics)

 Harvard Graduate School of Education (MEd)

 I am an experienced high school physics and mathematics teacher, retired, with current Massachusetts certification in both areas.
 I have taught various levels of mathematics--through calculus--as standalone courses and as part of the content of physics courses, so I have a range of pedagogical strategies to employ in these areas.
-I am very much aware of the challenges many students face in their early encounters with these subjects, and work to build confidence as well as proficiency.
+I am very much aware of the challenges many students face in their early encounters with physics and mathematics, and work to build confidence as well as proficiency.

 Minimum charge for a lesson is 1 hour.

 I contacted Clark at the beginning of fall semester for assistance on my Calculus I course.
 I lacked the basics to understand and be able to succeed in the class but with Clark's patience and constant encouragement I was able to pass and actually understand Calculus.
 He is a wonderful tutor and a great person in general.
 I would highly recommend him to anyone I know.
 Honest, helpful, and encouraging are just some of the words that can be used to describe Clark.
 Thank you for helping me overcome my difficulties and ultimately succeed in the course!

 Clark patiently helped my daughter figure out AP physics.
 He had a thorough grasp of material.
 We were very happy with the tutoring and will use his tutoring service again.

 Clark prepared himself accordingly with a positive attitude while meeting with CJ.